Some Recipes you can make with your fresh beetroot

 Packed full of antioxidants, how about Helen at Fuss Free Flavours’ pretty-in-pink beetroot and berry smoothie?

-If you have the baking bug, then you should definitely try Dominic Franks of Belleau Kitchen’s impressive and elegant chocolate, beetroot and apple bundt cake.
+If you have the baking bug, then you should try Dominic Franks of Belleau Kitchen’s impressive and elegant chocolate, beetroot, and apple bundt cake.

 Janice Pattie of Farmersgirl Kitchen keeps things simple by baking her roasted beetroot with honey and thyme.

-If you’d like a bit of a retro vibe, Galina Varese of Chez Maxinka makes vinegret, a classic cold Russian salad, with beetroot, carrots, apple and sauerkraut.
+If you’d like a bit of a retro vibe, Galina Varese of Chez Maxinka makes vinegar, a classic cold Russian salad, with beetroot, carrots, apple, and sauerkraut.

 Related News